 The proceeds from the sale of the EERB’s will mainly be used to finance or refinance the cost of the design, construction, and installation of energy conservation measures (ECM), as well as, to fund capitalized interest on the bonds, and to pay a portion of the costs of issuing the bonds.
 Overall, there are $33.4 million in guaranteed energy savings, with $3.7 million in net energy savings for the three recipient agencies.

-Among dozens of planned ECM’s that will be addressed, some of the more typical include: retrofitting interior and exterior lighting with LED systems; upgrading domestic water fixtures with low flow flush kits and fixtures; installing new high efficiency transformers; the addition of attic insulation, door weather stripping, and roof sealing for improved thermal and humidity control; and converting boiler heating systems from oil to duel natural gas/oil operations.
+Among dozens of planned ECM’s that will be addressed, some of the more typical include: retrofitting interior and exterior lighting with LED systems; upgrading domestic water fixtures with low flow flush kits and fixtures; installing new high efficiency transformers; the addition of attic insulation, door weather stripping, and roof sealing for improved thermal and humidity control; and converting boiler heating systems from oil to dual natural gas/oil operations.

 The EERB sales will support projects for these agencies: